-Medicare coverage is divided into four parts.
+Medicare basic benefits and coverage is divided into four parts.
 Medicare Part A and Medicare Part B are government insurance plans while Part C and Part D are private insurance plans.
+Medicare 101

 With original Medicare (part A and part B) you are free to use any doctor that accepts Medicare assignment.
 With Medicare Part C or Part D, you must find a doctor willing to accept the private insurance companies terms and fee schedule.